ad1217/CS3043-A17-Prometheus/tech.md

 ## Timeline

   * 0:08:00 Large spaceship
-  * 0:13:00 cryopods for long distance transport
+  * 0:13:00 "Hypersleep Chamber" cryopods for long distance transport
   * 0:16:00 android (David)
+  * "Weyland Modular Computing Device" holographic projectors
-  * holographic projectors (they use these a lot throughout the movie)
+      * they use the holographic projection a lot throughout the movie, but not these exact devices
-  * Med pods
+  * Medpod
   * 3d terrain scanning and instant atmosphere scanning
-  * 0:31:00 flying 3D scanner laser orb mapping things ("pups")
+  * 0:31:00 "Spectagraph" flying 3D scanner laser orb mapping things ("pups")
-      * 0:54:00 people managed to get lost, despite having a full 3d map of the entire place using the pups
   * 0:35:15 ancient alien(?) technology, with buttons and more holograms
       * auto-death-recording tech, apparently
   * 0:47:30 medical devices: scanner, stimulant and freezing things